-we only have 2 Kunekune sows- Bubbles & Ducky
+we only have 4 Kunekune sows- Bubbles & Ducky and Bubble's daughter Ariel and Ducky's grand-daughter- still to be named. :)

 our current ones are just for pets- we have decided not to breed them anymore.

-Both of our boys are leaving and we will be getting a gilt back out of Swagger that has his markings when one is born.
-I decided I would prefer to only have to grow out goats on our pastures verses both goats and pigs.
+Both of our boys left as I decided I would prefer to only have to grow out goats on our pastures verses both goats and pigs.

 Kunekune is a small New Zealand breed of lard pig.
 In the Maori language Kunekune means "fat and round".
 We choose Kunekunes due to their gentle nature, pasture grazing, and since they are not known often to test fences or root the earth much.
 We wanted a pig breed that would be able to live with the goats preferably.